 For example, on the controller above, with the configuration of the switches seen, horizontal capacitance is 900 nF (470+330) and vertical capacitance is 330 nF.

 On the 10x switch installation, the horizontal axis gains additional 33 nF and 47 nF toggles (for fine-tuning to the current PODE level precisely) while the vertical axis gains a 47 nF and a 220 nF switch over the 6x switch installation.

 In general, the 6x switch installation should be fine in most cases.
 The 10x switch installation can, however, in rare cases ensure that you can keep using a controller at its ideal sweetspot between consistent pivots & dashdances and no snapback for a while longer.

-Once a controller has inconsistent pivots or dashdances even with all horizontal potentiometers disabled, you should send it in for servicing.
+Once a controller has inconsistent pivots or dashdances even with all horizontal potentiometers disabled, you should send it in for servicing (replacement of the potentiometers).
 If you paid me the servicing fee within 6 months before, all servicing will be on warranty and thus free for you.

 This installation is just like S2c as explained above, however there is a tiny circuit included that fixes the controller calibration so that recalibration is no longer necessary.
 This circuit consists only of a few simple parts, there is no signal processing chip or anything else that might be troublesome in terms of controller legality.

 When you receive the controller, the capacitances will be adjusted to the optimal level for the current condition of the potentiometers.
 After plugging the controller to a console, the cursor will drift as a consequence of the added capacitances.
 Because of this, it's necessary to hold X+Y+Start for 1-3 seconds (depending on controller board generation) to recalibrate the controller.
 This needs to be done after every time of inserting the plug to a console (unless you went for the S2d installation).